 Courses will run one night a week, Monday-Thursday from 6:00 p.m. to 10:00 p.m.
-Each course will also have a weekly activity equivalent to 2 hours of in-class time which will be labeled "Application Lab."
+Each course will also have a weekly activity equivalent to 2 hours of in-class time which will be referred to as a practical application experience.